 The Pros and Cons of Being a PRN Occupational Therapist

-PRN occupational therapy: There is a lot to say about it, and because I’m a PRN (or per diem) occupational therapist myself, I really wanted to share my PRN experiences (the good AND the bad).
+PRN occupational therapy: There is a lot to say about it, and because I’ve been a PRN (or per diem) occupational therapist for over five years now, I really wanted to share my PRN experiences (the good AND the bad).

-In this article, I lay out the pros and cons of becoming a PRN occupational therapist.
+In this article, I cover both the pros and cons of working as a PRN occupational therapist.
 This will help you decide if it’s the right career move for you.
-This pros/cons list is applicable whether you’re a new grad or a full-time OT with experience.
+This pros/cons list is applicable whether you’re a new grad or a full-time OT or COTA with experience.

 But first, what does being PRN even mean?

 Derived from the Latin phrase “pro re nata,” PRN stands for “when necessary,” as circumstances require, or as needed (MedicineNet).
-This definition sums it up perfectly for OT, as a PRN OT is hired to work as needed.
+This definition sums it up perfectly for OT, as a PRN OT is hired to work as much as the facility needs.
+I want to add that this can equate to just part-time hours or regular full-time hours depending on your facility.

-PRN hourly rates are considerably higher than the same full-time OT position due to the lack of benefits and PTO that the facility does not have to cover for PRN.
+PRN hourly rates are considerably higher than the same full-time OT position due to the lack of benefits and PTO that the facility does not have to cover for PRN therapists.

 For example, where I live (Atlanta, GA) an average hospital hourly rate for full-time new graduates is around $29-31.
 The PRN rate ranges by hospital from around $45-50 an hour, whether or not you’re a new grad.

-Before starting PRN, I did the math of what I would be covering myself with benefits, lack of PTO, etc. and the numbers still worked out quite a bit better for me with the higher PRN rate.
+Before starting my PRN position, I did the math of what I would be covering myself with benefits, lack of PTO, etc. and the numbers still worked out quite a bit better for me with the higher PRN hourly rate.

-Another thing to take note is that hospitals oftentimes pay their full-time OTs a salary (averaging the $30/hour for a 40-hour workweek).
-However, as many OTs can attest, salaried therapists are often working more than their scheduled 40 hours a week and are not getting paid for the extra time.
+Another thing to take note of is that hospitals oftentimes pay their full-time OTs a salary (averaging the $30/hour for a 40-hour workweek).
+However, as many OTs can attest, salaried therapists are often working more than their scheduled 40 hours a week and may not be getting paid for the extra time.

 PRN therapists, however, almost always clock in hourly, so any extra time they put in is actually paid for by the facility.